Image of an avocado producer displaying his produce

 What are the benefits for supply chain stakeholders?

-• Source from a growing pool of local and regional products that meet the minimum requirements for food safety and hygiene
+• Source from a growing pool of local and regional producers that meet minimum requirements for food safety and hygiene

-• Develop a network of reliable producers who are committed to adopting safer, more sustainable farming processes
+• Develop a network of reliable producers who are committed to adopting safer and more responsible production processes

 • Benefit from traceability through validation of letters of conformance via the GLOBALG.A.P.
 IT systems